 Of course, one of the major expenses of a road trip is gas, so you want to be sure you have a card you can maximize at the pump.

-Cash back is king: What sets this card apart from the other best credit cards for gas is that it earns 3% cash back in the category of your choice from a list that includes gas, dining, travel, drugstores, online shopping, home improvement and furnishings, as well as 2% cash back at grocery stores and wholesale clubs, up to $2,500 in combined spending.
+What sets this card apart from the other best credit cards for gas is that it earns 3% cash back in the category of your choice from a list that may include gas, dining, travel, drugstores, online shopping, home improvement and furnishings, as well as 2% cash back at grocery stores and wholesale clubs, up to $2,500 in combined spending quarterly.
 It earns 1% back on all other purchases.

-Card caps: The downside is that there are so many 3% categories to choose from that gas might not be the best one for you.
+The downside is that there are so many 3% categories to choose from that gas might not be the best one for you.
 Plus, there's a $2,500 cap in the bonus categories, which might hamstring you.
 That said, for a card with no annual fee, this is still a strong earner.